-In addition to tires, EWI has designed solutions for the safe disposal, recycling and/or recapture of useable by-products for the following waste streams:
+In addition to tires, EWI has designed solutions for the safe disposal, recycling and/or recapture of useable byproducts for the following waste streams:

-- · Liquid Biological Waste Systems;
+- Liquid Biological Waste Systems;

 - Food Waste;

 - Medical Waste and Animal Waste.

 - The Company is currently focused on the commercialization of its technology for the recycling and recapture of used tire and other rubber waste.
 The Company's RPProcess reduces waste tires into basic commodities in an environmentally safe manner.
 Rubber is the last major commodity for which there is no meaningful recycling method, (unless burning them for fuel is deemed "recycling"), and waste tires are a growing worldwide problem.
 The RP process breaks the molecular bonds in a tire and other rubber products, reducing them to their base components: carbon black, oil, steel and hydrocarbon vapours.
 The carbon black is recycled for tires, rubber compounding weather stripping colour concentrates and plastics, among other applications.
 The syngas can provide a significant percentage of the power required to run the plant or be sold to the power grid.
 The oil and steel are sold as commodities.

-During 2020 and up to the date of this MDA the Company achieved several significant milestones for the year set out below:
+During fiscal 2020 and the first half of 2021 the Company achieved several significant milestones for the year set out below:

 - Completed the process of obtaining permanent environmental permits; - Secured both short-term and started planning for long-term financing; - Arranged for the Company's plant in Sault Ste.
-Marie to be upgraded to a full-scale commercial facility; - Signed a partnership agreement to develop waste tire recycling plants in Europe leveraging EWI's technology, with the first project planned for Denmark; - · Filed additional patents; and - Renewed its contract with the US Department of Agriculture to maintain its EWI liquid biological waste unit.
+Marie to be upgraded to a full-scale commercial facility; - Signed a partnership agreement to develop waste tire recycling plants in Europe leveraging EWI's technology, with the first project planned for Denmark; - Filed additional patents; and